 - 1. VYOA staff members speak with the student and/or parents concerning the problem. - 2.
-If the problem persists, the Conductor and/or Director of Operations may remove the student from the activity or have him/her sit out of one or more activity. - 3.
+If the problem persists, the Conductor and/or Director of Operations may remove the student from the activity or have the student sit out of one or more activity. - 3.
 Failing a satisfactory resolution, the student may be expelled from the VYOA.
 (Note: Tuition is non-refundable.)

-Concert Attire Regulations
+Concert Attire

-The goal of our concert attire regulations is to help our students present a professional appearance and ensure a uniform look throughout the ensemble.
+Concert attire helps our students present a professional appearance and ensure a uniform look throughout the ensemble.
 No one member's outward appearance should distract the audience from everyone's performance.